clojurists-together/clojuriststogether.org/resources/markdown/news/september-2018-monthly-update.md

 ## Shadow CLJS updates

-Released shadow-cljs versions to 2.6.7 to 2.6.8
+Release of shadow-cljs versions to 2.6.7 to 2.6.8

 ### UI Work
-Created a [preview video](https://clojureverse.org/t/shadow-cljs-ui-preview/2826) of the shadow-cljs UI.
-Tweaked the UI to display warnings better.
+Here's a [preview video](https://clojureverse.org/t/shadow-cljs-ui-preview/2826) of the shadow-cljs UI.
+I've also tweaked the UI to display warnings better.

 ### Minor changes
 - Added support for [:parallel-build false](https://github.com/thheller/shadow-cljs/commit/99741e3edd07ef8ba8a20e5fc3e2e0cad14051ad), `true` by default but wasn't configurable before.
 - Copied [clojure.core.specs.alpha](https://github.com/thheller/shadow-cljs/commit/0416ea27e9a031c4a39c49df820855aa4b72575c) and adjusted them for CLJS.
 Clojure 1.10 alpha renamed a few specs and broke the direct use that was previously used.

-Released shadow-cljs versions to 2.6.9 to 2.6.10
+Release of shadow-cljs versions to 2.6.9 to 2.6.10

 ### UI Work
 - [WIP] Implemented basic REPL support in the UI